engineer6080/Autonomous_Car_Research/README.md

+## Autonomous Car capstone project

-# Please refer to PDF for required software and equipment to recreate
+- Please refer to PDF for required software and equipment to recreate